Online Master of Science in Education – Curriculum and Instruction

 - STEP ONE.
 Complete the Application for Admission (FREE)

 - STEP TWO.
-Request your official high school and college transcripts (not required if you are transferring from Chadron State College or Wayne State College)
+Request your official college transcripts (not required if you are transferring a bachelor’s degree from Chadron State College or Wayne State College)

 - STEP THREE.
 Provide two recommendation forms (preferably from a supervisor/principal and coworker), a copy of your Teaching Certificate and a current Resume